weienwong/weienwong.github.io/index.md

 # Welcome to Wei-En's World

-This is my personal site where I will showcase my projects You can find my resume <a href="/resume">here</a>
+This is my personal site where I will showcase my projects.

 # About Me

-Born and raised in Toronto, Canada.
-Lives in San Diego, California.
 Software Engineer by day, tinkerer by night!

+I am passionate about building backend web applications

+# Hobbies
+I enjoy reading books.
+[Here](/books) is a list of what I'm currently reading